bearrobotics-public/base/docs/v0.1/settings.md

 ## Maximum Navigation Speed

 The maximum navigation speed of the robot.
-The robot will accelerate up to this speed during navigation
+The robot will accelerate up to this speed during navigation.

 Key | Unit | Min | Max | Default
 ----|------|-----|-----|--------
 `robot-max-vel-x` | meters-per-second | `0.2` | `1.2` | `0.8`

-## Wheel Coasting During Idle
+## Unlock Wheels During Idle

 Locking state of the wheels when the robot is idle.

 True indicates that the wheels will not lock in idle.
 This allows the user to push the robot during this state.

-False indicate that the wheels will be locked during idle.
+False indicates that the wheels will be locked during idle.
 This prevents the robot from being pushed or from rolling if it is idle on a slope.

 Key | Value | Default